ecrowdus/inclusive-tech-project/README.md

 ### User Group
 Students at the University of Chicago with dietary restrictions and allergies.
 ### Goal
 Implement a way for this user group to more easily navigate the dining halls.
-We want to make it easy for users to identify which dishes they can eat, and which they should avoid.
+We want to help users efficiently identify which dishes they can eat.

+##### Slogan Ideas
-##### Project Name/Slogan Ideas: "Allergies will be Nacho Problem anymore", "Does it pasta test?"
+"Allergies will be Nacho Problem anymore", "Does it pasta test?"